Skip to content

 Why do some countries use mg/dL and others use mmol/L?

-It's a historical difference.
-The United States, along with a handful of other countries, uses the older mass concentration unit (mg/dL).
-Most of the world — including Australia, the UK, Canada, and Europe — uses the SI (Système International) unit, mmol/L, which measures molar concentration.
-The two systems measure the same thing; the conversion factor for glucose is 18.02 (i.e. 1 mmol/L = 18.02 mg/dL).
+It is a historical difference.
+The United States, along with a handful of other countries, uses the older mass-concentration unit (mg/dL).
+Most of the world — including Australia, the UK, Canada and Europe — uses the SI unit mmol/L, which measures molar concentration.
+Both measure the same thing; the conversion factor for glucose is 18.02 (1 mmol/L = 18.02 mg/dL).

 What is the difference between HbA1c % and mmol/mol (IFCC)?